 Martin Luther King, Jr.

 Martin Luther King, Jr. an American Baptist minister changed history through his non-violent approach to tackling race issues in America.
 He was a key player in the Civil Rights Movement and his campaigns improved the lives of Black citizens of America and the world.
-His famous “I had a dream” speech still continues to inspire today.
-The 16th January is his birthday, a day celebrated across the world.
+His famous “I have a dream” speech still continues to inspire today.

-- Presentation and worksheets that explore how Martin Luther King, Jr. was compared to Jesus and how the Christian faith influenced his actions.
+This presentation and worksheets explore how Martin Luther King, Jr. was compared to Jesus and how the Christian faith influenced his actions.

-- A full scheme of work on the history of the American Civil Rights movement from TES Partner, NGfL.
+A full scheme of work on the history of the American Civil Rights movement from TES Partner, Hwb Welsh Government.

-- A photo based assembly about Martin Luther King, Jr.
+Use this photo based assembly to introduce the life and message of Martin Luther King, Jr.

 Teach Martin Luther King Jr.’s famous speech with activities to explore his themes.

 This fun word puzzle will test pupils’ knowledge of Martin Luther King, Jr. and the Civil Rights Movement.

 Lesson activities and worksheets using Martin Luther King, Jr.’s speech as a starting point for persuasive writing.